Aquibgitt/Medico_Disease_Database_Model/README.md

-We created  a Project which has the Disease Model which has the Fact and Dimension tables.
+We created a Hospital database with the Disease Model with the Fact and Dimension tables.